 However, if you become a Biltmore Annual Passholder, there are special promotions throughout the year for free or reduced admission for friends or family.
 Mother’s Day weekend has free admission for mothers; likewise for fathers on Father’s Day weekend.

 Admission can be a bit pricey if you’re on a budget, but it’s worth it.
-It’s worth the splurge to take a peek inside another way of life and imagine living like a Vanderbilt.

 The Biltmore Gardens: When to Go & What to See